-"One argument, which may be true, is that crows are smart birds, and crows have historically inhabited the countryside," Lewis said.
+"One argument, which may be true, is that crows are smart birds, and crows have historically inhabited the countryside," says Bob Lewis, a Berkeley birder and one or the organizers for the Oakland Christmas Bird Count.
 "Farmers put up scarecrows and crows eat corn.
 We have that kind of feeling about them.
 But in the country, crows get shot, too, and crows have perhaps discovered in the cities and towns that it’s a much safer place to be."

 Crows have been on the receiving end of our hostility for a long time — a creature viewed by many as a voracious destroyer of crops and inveterate opportunist preying on the young of smaller, more valuable, and let's face it, better-liked birds.